surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 You may build one survey for several languages.
 The default strings, like text for buttons “Next” and “Previous” are translated on many languages.
 All you need to do is to set the **survey.locale** property in run-time into needed locale, as “fr” or “es” or any other from over twenty languages that our users have localized and you are done.

 However, except the default strings, there are strings that you must localize in the survey itself, like page or question title, dropdown or checkbox choices, text errors and so on.
-Users of SurveyJS Builder integrated into your app must localize them by themselves.
+Users of SurveyJS Creator integrated into your app must localize them by themselves.
 It is not the easy task for a large survey.
 However, you may help them here.

 First of all, you may limited the number of languages they may choose in the **survey.locale** property and in **Translation** tab.
 It can be done via this code
 ```javascript
 Survey.surveyLocalization.supportedLocales = ["en", "de", "es", "fr"];
 ```

 And the most important, is to show the **Translation** tab.
-It would allow your Builder (Editor) users to see all localizable strings on one page and localize them into the needed languages.
+It would allow your Survey Creator users to see all localizable strings on one page and localize them into the needed languages.
 Please go to “Translation” tab in [multiple languages example](https://surveyjs.io/Examples/Builder/?id=multiplelanguages).

 <div id="appearance"></div>

 ## Appearance: Bootstrap and Themes

 Initially, we were using bootstrap functionality, to show modal windows.
-We have made SurveyJS Editor bootstrap free on April 2018.
+We have made Survey Creator "bootstrap free" on April 2018.
 Since that you may use bootstrap, only if you need it, for example you have a site built on bootstrap.
 It stopped to be a requirement.

 Right now, you have two options.
 You may use the bootstrap or use our themes.
-SurveyJS Editor is using bootstrap by default, all you need is to include the bootstrap css into your web page.
+Survey Creator is using bootstrap by default, all you need is to include the bootstrap css into your web page.
 If you want to set one of our theme, then you have to call the following function:
 ```javascript
 SurveyEditor.StylesManager.applyTheme("orange");
 ```